Yen slips after BOJ decision; dollar firm ahead of Fed

 “The BoJ has now effectively been taken off the table as a potential driver of the yen.
 The market can go back to focusing on more U.S.-centric developments,” he said.

-The U.S. dollar index .DXY, which measures the greenback against a basket of six currencies, was up 0.16 percent at 94.474, as investors await the conclusion of the Federal Reserve’s two-day Federal Open Market Committee meeting on Wednesday.
+The U.S. dollar index, which measures the greenback against a basket of six currencies, was up 0.16 percent at 94.474, as investors await the conclusion of the Federal Reserve’s two-day Federal Open Market Committee meeting on Wednesday.

 “Although U.S. interest rates are widely expected to be left unchanged in July, investors are more likely to be concerned with any potential tweaks in the language of the policy statement,” Lukman Otunuga, research analyst at futures brokerage FXTM in London, said in a note.